adamConnerSax/reflex-collections/Readme.md

 more polymorphic.
 The originals operate only on `Ord k => Data.Map.Map k` these will operate on `Map`, `IntMap`, `HashMap`, `[]`, `Data.Sequence.Seq`, and, for only `listHoldWithKey`, will also work on `(Enum k, Bounded k, Ix k) => Data.Array k`, a sort of "Total Map", holding a value for every `k`.
 It should also be easy to add class instances for many collections so these functions will work on them directly.

-Along the way, we get more polymorphic versions of `Reflex.mergeMap` (`Reflex.Collections.Collections.mergeOver`) and `distributeMapOverDynPure` (`Reflex.Collections.Collections.distributeOverDynPure`).
+Along the way, we get more polymorphic versions of `Reflex.mergeMap` (`Reflex.Collections.Collections.mergeOver`) and `distributeMapOverDynPure` (`Reflex.Collections.Collections.distributeOverDynPure`).  `mergeOver` returns `Event t (Diff f a)` rather than `Event t (f a)` since events will only fire on subsets and subsets don't make sense for all containers, though they do for all diffs.

 There are several typeclasses, each of which abstracts out a piece of the functionality required for the listXXX functions to operate on a collection: